 What is Waterfall?

-Waterfall, also called a cascade model, is a traditional software development approach which is linear and sequential.
+Waterfall methodology, also called a cascade model, is a traditional software development approach which is linear and sequential.
 Each phase of the project begins after the work in the preceding one is completed.
 The variety of phases is shown on the diagram below.

 In case any phase returns an unsatisfactory product, i.e. inconsistent with the requirements or defective, we go back performing subsequent iterations until we get a satisfactory result.
 This methodology is used quite widely outside the IT industry as well, most often in construction, manufacturing and other branches with repetitive project work.